 - I keep my personal information safe and private online

-- I will keep my passwords safe and not share them with anyone
+- I will keep my passwords safe and will not share them with anyone

 - I will not access or change other people’s files or information

-- I will only change the settings on the computer if a teacher/technician has allowed me to
+- I will only change the settings on a device if a member of staff has allowed me to

 - I understand that the school internet filter is there to protect me, and I will not try to bypass it.